cHaMpIoN-37/voice-ai-agent/README.md

 - [ ] Web API for remote access (with authentication)
 - [ ] Docker containerization for easy deployment

-## 📜 License
+##  License

-This project is part of the Mem0 AI & Internshala Internship program.
+This project is part of the Mem0 AI &  Internship Assigment.

-## 👨‍💻 Author

-Built with ❤️ for the Mem0 AI internship assignment.

----

-**Made with attention to detail for maximum impact.** 🚀